Law School Application Process

 - Your updated resume

-After your recommender has agreed to write for you, submit your offical request for letters via your LSAC account - recommenders will be able to submit their letters electronically.
+After your recommender has agreed to write for you, submit your official request for letters via your LSAC account - recommenders will be able to submit their letters electronically.
 Once you enter their information, LSAC sends each recommender instructions on drafting and submitting the letter electronically.
 Candidates select which recommendation letters to include for each law school application they submit.

 6. Personal Statement